-- 2. All reports shall contain specific facts and circumstances relating to the incident and shall include photographs of the injuries. - 3.
-In all injury to prisoner incidents, detailed reports explaining the use of force shall be submitted before the close of the tour of duty during which it occurred unless otherwise approved by the Police Chief or his designee. - 4.
-The North East Police Department Criminal Investigator shall conduct the investigation as directed by the Police Chief or his designee.
-The Police Chief or his designee, in his discretion, may elect to have an outside agency conduct the investigation.
+- 1. Anytime an injury occurs to a subject as a result of a police action or a self-inflicted injury to a subject while in custody, the officer shall immediately notify a First Line Supervisor and complete a detailed offense report. - 2.
+All reports shall contain specific facts and circumstances relating to the incident and shall include photographs of the injuries. - 3.
+In all injury to prisoner incidents, detailed reports explaining the use of force shall be submitted before the close of the tour of duty during which it occurred unless otherwise approved by the First Line Supervisor. - 4.
+The North East Police Department Criminal Investigator shall conduct the investigation as directed by the Police Chief or his/her designee.
+The Police Chief or his/her designee, in their discretion, may elect to have an outside agency conduct the investigation.

-Section 13-11 Intentional or Accidental Discharge of Firearms
+Section 13-12 Intentional or Accidental Discharge of Firearms